devhims/Easy-Object-Pooling/README.md

 ## How to use:

-1. Attach the `EasyPool.cs` script to any gameobject in the scene (it's a singleton, but still, just make sure there is only one instance in the scene to avoid any weird scenario).
+1. Attach the `EasyPool.cs` script to any gameobject in the scene (it's a singleton, but still, just make sure there is only one instance in the scene to avoid any wierd scenario).
 2. Add the prefabs of your choice in the PrefabsToPool list.
 3. Check Randomise if you want to retrive objects at rondom from the pool.
 Otherwise, the objects will be obtained sequentialy similar to a Queue.
 4. To retrive, Call `EasyPool.Instance.GetObj()` in any other scipt where you need to load objects.
+**Note:** For the game object to be rendered, you've to call the SetActive() function on it.
 5. To return, Call `EasyPool.Instance.ReturnObj(obj)` where obj is the object you no longer need.

 <img src="Image/sample.png" width="500">

 That's it!

-The "EasyPoolExample" scene inside the Scenes folder shows the implementation with an `ExampleSpawner.cs` script included for your assistance.
+The "EasyPoolExample" scene inside the Scenes folder shows the implementation with an `ExampleSpawn.cs` script included for your assistance.